parvatijay2901/InsurIQ-Data-RAG-Dashboard/README.md

 # InsurIQ: Data and RAG Dashboard
-Streamlit dashboard for comprehensive exploratory data analysis and visualization of health insurance data, integrated with a retrieval-augmented generation (RAG) module to extract actionable insights from insurance PDFs.
+Dashboard for comprehensive EDA and visualization of health insurance data, integrated with a RAG module to extract actionable insights from insurance PDFs.

+## To Do:
+- Integrate the analysis and RAG setup into a single Panel dashboard.